zengbing15/lumos_doc/docs/guides/installLumos.md

 ### Step 2.
 If this is a new project, initialize the project by using the `yarn init` command.

 This command prompts questions about the name and version of the project and the name of the initial entry point file (by default this is **index.js**).
-Just accept the defaults by hitting enter or type answers for each of the questions.
+Simply press enter to accept the defaults, or enter an answer for each question.

 ```
 $ yarn init